Gary Stiffelman joined the Board of Trustees of Claremont Graduate University in 2018.

 For seven consecutive years, The Hollywood Reporter named Stiffelman as one of their “100 Power Lawyers in the Entertainment Industry.”

 Stiffelman started his professional career in 1979 with the law firm Mitchell, Silberberg & Krupp.
 In 1981 he joined Ziffren, Brittenham, LLP and then served as one of the firm’s partners from 1984 to 2015.
 In 2015, he joined Greenberg Traurig, LLP as a shareholder.
+In September, 2020, he established his own law practice.

 Along with representing recording artists, Stiffelman serves or has served as counsel to independent record labels and publishers such as Kobalt, Rhino, Shout Factory, Interscope, Death Row, LaFace, and Octone.
 He has been involved in groundbreaking transactions including the purchases of the Beatles catalog, CBS Songs, Motown Records, and Jobete Music Publishing.
 He also represented the buyer of a majority interest in Rolling Stone magazine and its related businesses as well as the largest LGBT publisher in the sale of its operations.